Noble-Mushtak/Linear-Algebra-Library/README.md

 # Numerical Linear Algebra Library
+### By Noble Mushtak

-This repo was created as an extra credit project by Noble Mushtak for his MATH 2331: Linear Algebra class at Northeastern University (USA).
+This repo was created as an extra credit project for my MATH 2331: Linear Algebra class at [Northeastern University](https://www.northeastern.edu/).
 The file `numerical.py` contains functions which implement the following features:

  * Vector operations, such as adding, subtracting, and scaling vectors
  * L1-norm, L2-norm, and L∞-norm of vectors